niklaushirt/cp4waiops-training/content/Installing Operator/install_aimanager_01.md

 ## Create the OperatorGroup

-> 💡 Thiscreates the `OperatorGroup` needed for the Operator to deploy into the `cp4waiops` Namespace
+> 💡 This creates the `OperatorGroup` needed for the Operator to deploy into the `cp4waiops` Namespace

 1. Create the Operator group by running the following command: